a 4th principle

 a 4th principle - regard, attention

-The term active-listening does not capture all the nuances of this attention.
+The term active-listening does not capture all the nuances of attention.
 We attend with all our senses.
 Our presence is active and engaged.
 We are in subconscious communication.
 Using our animal senses.
 Being together is perhaps a better description.
 The very act of being there can be healing.

 being there

 Just being with someone is a significant activity.
-Notice the difference between being alone in a room or a public place compared with being there with someone else even when there is silence and no physical contact.
-Walking with someone is different to walking by oneself.
-The mind and body are mobilised differently.
-There is an awareness and accommodation to the other person.
+Notice the difference between being alone compared with being with someone else even when there is silence and no physical contact.

 timely